International Abolitionist Federation: Beliefs

 In 1882, Butler said, "The best of the restrictions imposed by law is that which encourages and, if necessary, forces citizens of both sexes to practice self-respect."

 The abolition campaign rested on two main arguments.
 The first was "scientific evidence" that state regulation was ineffective and even harmful.

 The second was that regulation was unacceptable even it were effective in terms of administration and health because it violated human liberty.

 The abolitionists supported the civil rights of women in prostitution and denied that the state had the right to organize prostitution.

 Abolitionists were against the abuses inherent in state regulations and against restrictions on the basic freedoms of women in prostitution, such as their right to freedom of movement and to voluntary medical examination.

-Butler asserted that regulation deprived women of the rights bestowed by the Magna Carta and the writ of habeas corpus.
+Butler asserted that regulation deprived women of the rights bestowed by Magna Carta and the writ of habeas corpus.

 The abolitionists pointed out the double standard of contemporary sexual morality due to which women's bodies were policed and controlled but their male customers were not regulated.

 They pointed out that this resulted in a double injustice "because it is unjust to punish the sex who are the victims of a vice, and leave unpunished the sex who are the main cause both of its vice and its dreaded consequences".
 Men both caused prostitution and enforced the system that shamed and punished the women who were its victims.

 The IAF said, "The social rehabilitation of prostitutes cannot solve the problem of prostitution unless other factors influence the causes of prostitution ...
 Too often prostitutes are subjected to a disguised form of imprisonment, on the pretext of rehabilitation, in spite of laws which do not state prostitution to be an offence."

 The IAF felt that treating prostitution as a legal or tolerated institution was "a hygienic mistake, a social injustice, a moral outrage, and a judicial crime".

 The abolitionists also thought the trafficking of women would be reduced by the abolition of state-regulated prostitution.

 They were uneasy about cooperating on measures against the white slave traffic with governments that regulated prostitution because they saw the governments as hypocritical in maintaining a system that created demand for the trafficked women.

 In the late 19th century, most IAF activists did not have the right to vote because women's suffrage only existed in very few countries.

 They faced disapproval of open discussion of sexual matters by women.
 Their efforts to organize were sometimes countered by police repression.

 The movement struggled to maintain coherence despite the different priorities and beliefs of its members and despite the continued expansion of the colonial and imperial system.

 The IAF tried to be independent of any particular political, philosophical, religious, or ethnic ties but was in practice dominated by Europeans.

 The federation often looked to socialists for support, stressing the economic causes of prostitution among women unable to find other employment.